dr-leo/PyHyphen/README.txt

     $python setup.py install --force_build_ext

-Under Linux you may need root privileges, so you may want to enter something like
+Under Linux you may need root privileges.

-    $sudo python setup.py install

  After compiling and installing the hyphen package, config.py is adjusted as follows: